Ziyang-Yu/Ziyang-Yu.github.io/index.md

 ## About Me

 Welcome!
-I’m Ziyang Yu, a master student in Electrical and Computer Engineering at University of Waterloo.
-Before this, I obtained my B.S. degree in Mathematics and Applied Mathematics from Southern University of Science and Technology.
+I'm Ziyang Yu, a senior machine learning engineer at Alibaba Group.
+Before this, I obtained my M.Eng degree in Electrical and Computer Engineering from University of Waterloo.

 My research encompasses Large Language Models, and Graph Neural Networks.
-I hold a strong academic background and have contributed to multiple research projects, constantly pushing the boundaries of what’s possible in the machine learning field.
+I hold a strong academic background and have contributed to multiple research projects, constantly pushing the boundaries of what's possible in the machine learning field.

 ## Research Interests